hashicorp/vault/website/source/docs/configuration/storage/postgresql.html.md

 ### Custom SSL Verification

-This example shows connecting to a PostgresSQL cluster using full SSL verification (recommended).
+This example shows connecting to a PostgreSQL cluster using full SSL verification (recommended).

 ```hcl